Fusion Fitness & Performance Physical Culture Series vintage marquee banner at Fusion Fitness Studio in Doylestown PA

 • ancient Egyptian training arts

-• classical Indian strength traditions and the foundations of Ayurvedic health systems
+• classical Indian strength traditions and foundational health systems

 • Chinese martial systems and their breath–movement–fascia traditions